 Margolis Healy is a professional services firm specializing in campus safety, security, and regulatory compliance for higher education and K-12.
 We provide our clients with a variety of specialized services that include, but are not limited to, campus safety and security assessments, Title IX and Clery Act assessments; emergency management risk and hazard assessments; emergency preparedness and crisis response systems and exercises; implementation of lethal and less-than-lethal force options; litigation consultation; and special investigations/independent reviews.
 Our team of professionals brings a diverse set of skills and expertise to client institutions ranging from large public universities to private institutions, community colleges and K-12 private and public school districts.

 The Margolis Healy team has personally managed or been intimately involved with numerous high profile higher education cases.
 These cases include Clery Act and Title IX compliance issues at institutions such as Penn State and Swarthmore or critical incidents on college campuses ranging from violent crimes at universities such as Virginia Tech to natural disasters (including the 9/11 tragedy and its impact on the schools in NYC).
 We have first-hand experience in strategic security planning, crisis response and recovery planning and campus public safety management at institutions of higher education.
-Dr. Margolis was contracted to review the Federal Emergency Management Department’s Incident Action Guides to assure their relevancy to the higher education environment.
-Shortly after the tragic mass shooting incident at Virginia Tech in 2007, the U.S. Department of Education Office of Safe and Drug-Free Schools asked Mr. Healy to participate in the development of the first ever emergency management guide for higher education.
+Gary Margolis was contracted to review the Federal Emergency Management Department’s Incident Action Guides to assure their relevancy to the higher education environment.
+Shortly after the tragic mass shooting incident at Virginia Tech in 2007, the U.S. Department of Education Office of Safe and Drug-Free Schools asked Steven J. Healy to participate in the development of the first ever emergency management guide for higher education.
 That document, Action Guide for Emergency Management at Institutions of Higher Education, is considered an essential playbook for campuses developing or refining their emergency management programs.
-In addition, Mr. Healy and Dr. Margolis are the lead authors of the International Association of Campus Law Enforcement Administrator’s Blueprint for Safer Campuses: An Overview of the Virginia Tech Tragedy and Implications for Campus Safety.
+In addition, Steven J. Healy and Gary Margolis are the lead authors of the International Association of Campus Law Enforcement Administrator’s Blueprint for Safer Campuses: An Overview of the Virginia Tech Tragedy and Implications for Campus Safety.
 This document, unveiled at a press conference sponsored by the Woodrow Wilson School of Public and International Affairs at Princeton University, is a roadmap for campus safety and security.
 Margolis Healy also manages competitive grants from the U.S. Department of Justice (Community Oriented Policing Services Office and Bureau of Justice Assistance) on topics ranging from behavioral threat assessment to crime prevention and study abroad safety.